Editor’s note: this post was altered after it was published. For an explanation, go here.

-This kind of pay-to-play reporting may go against every tenet of journalism, but it is the central business model established by Brian Timpone, a Chicago-based former local TV reporter who has quietly and quickly established a massive network of local news websites.
+This kind of operation may go against every tenet of journalism, but it is the central business model established by Brian Timpone, a Chicago-based former local TV reporter who has quietly and quickly established a massive network of local news websites.
 Timpone’s name last surfaced in national media when he was featured in a This American Life episode about a previous company he founded that was trying to develop AI bots to replace local news reporters.
 His new company pays real people anywhere from $3 to $36 to write the news stories, but the content, angles, and perspectives of the articles are often dictated by clients who pay upwards of $2,000 for favorable content packages:

 While Mr. Timpone’s sites generally do not post information that is outright false, the operation is rooted in deception, eschewing hallmarks of news reporting like fairness and transparency.
 Only a few dozen of the sites disclose funding from advocacy groups.
 Traditional news organizations do not accept payment for articles; the Federal Trade Commission requires that advertising that looks like articles be clearly labeled as ads.

 Partisan-run “news” sites are not new, of course, and while the websites linked to Timpone tend to publish news biased towards the right of the political spectrum, liberal organizations have funded similar media sites.
 But what sets Timpone’s network apart is both its size—it is now twice as large as Gannett, the nation’s largest newspaper chain—and the lengths it goes to obscure the source and funding behind content.

 Most of the sites declare in their “About” pages that they to aim “to provide objective, data-driven information without political bias.”
 But in April, an editor for the network reminded freelancers that “clients want a politically conservative focus on their stories, so avoid writing stories that only focus on a Democrat lawmaker, bill, etc.,” according to an email viewed by the Times.